Obstructive sleep apnea: Neurocognitive consequences

 Similarly to children, OSA affects cognitive functions in adults.
 Meta-analysis have shown that the most common cognitive impairments happen in the domains of attention, verbal and visual delayed long-term memory, visuospatial/constructional abilities and executive functions, such as mental flexibility.
 The executive functioning – mainly dominated by the prefrontal cortex – being significantly impaired in patients with OSA, it is believed that the prefrontal region and its connectivity are affected by sleep disorders.

 Regarding memory deficits, verbal memory is significantly impaired as patients show difficulties in recalling verbal information immediately as well as with a delay.
-While meta-analysis have shown no deficits in retention of information for patients with OSA, those impairment in verbal memory may be linked to problems in encoding information.
+While meta-analyses have shown no deficits in retention of information for patients with OSA, those impairments in verbal memory may be linked to problems in encoding information.
 This deficit in encoding of information is also noticed in visuo-spatial memory; however, the visual memory seems to be intact in OSA patients.

-The cognitive impairments have been suggested to be resulting from sleep fragmentation and sleep deprivation, as well as the excessive daytime sleepiness associated with them.
+The cognitive impairments have been suggested to result from sleep fragmentation and sleep deprivation, as well as the excessive daytime sleepiness associated with them.
 More precisely, attention and memory deficits seem to result from sleep fragmentation, while deficits in global cognitive function (executive function, psychomotor function, language abilities) are more related to hypoxia or hypercarbia which accompanies the obstructive events during sleep.
 However, no consistent correlation has been found between the degree of cognitive impairment and the severity of the sleep disturbance or hypoxia.

 These impairments may improve with an effective treatment for OSA, such as continuous positive airway pressure (CPAP) therapy.
 Driving a motor vehicle is an example of a complex task that relies on driver's cognitive abilities, such as attention, reaction time and vigilance.
 Very brief moments of inattention called microsleep events could be an indicator for daytime vigilance impairment, although these may not be present in all drivers with obstructive sleep apnea.